Estudios Churubusco: History

-It was inaugurated in 1945 after a 1943 agreement between RKO and Emilio Azcárraga Vidaurreta (of Televisa).
-In 1950, it was acquired by the government of Mexico and merged with Estudios y Laboratorios Azteca to form Estudios Churubusco Azteca.
-Since 1958 it has been controlled by the government of Mexico.
-Of the four motion picture studios during the golden age of Mexican cinema—the others were Estudios America, Estudios San Angel and Estudios Tepeyac—it and Televisa San Angel (the former Estudios San Angel) are still in operation.
+It was inaugurated in 1945 following a 1943 agreement between RKO Pictures and Emilio Azcárraga Vidaurreta.
+In 1950, it was acquired by the federal government of Mexico and merged with Estudios y Laboratorios Azteca to form Estudios Churubusco.
+Since 1958, it has been controlled by the Mexican government.
+Of the four motion picture studios active during the golden age of Mexican cinema — the others being Estudios América, Televisa San Ángel, and Estudios Tepeyac — it and Televisa San Ángel remain in operation.

-It is estimated that 95% of the films produced in Mexico since 2000 have used many of the services the studio provides.
-Among the films shot at the Estudios Churubusco were the James Bond film Licence to Kill (1988), Honey, I Shrunk the Kids (1989), Total Recall (1990), Amores perros (2000), which was nominated for an Academy Award for Best Foreign Language Film, and Frida (2002).
+It is estimated that 95% of films produced in Mexico since 2000 have used one or more of the studio's services.
+Films shot at Estudios Churubusco include the James Bond film Licence to Kill (1988), Honey, I Shrunk the Kids (1989), Total Recall (1990), Amores perros (2000), which was nominated for the Academy Award for Best Foreign Language Film, and Frida (2002).

-In 2017, Estudios Churubusco celebrated its 72nd anniversary by opening the facility to the public for the first time so they could learn more about the studios and its many film achievements.
+In 2017, Estudios Churubusco celebrated its 72nd anniversary by opening its facilities to the public for the first time, allowing visitors to learn more about the studio and its film achievements.